-Other states, like California, limit how much cash you can get your hands on.
-California, just to name one, sets a cap at $300.
+Other states, like those looking for payday loans in California, limit how much cash you can get your hands on.
+California, just to name one, sets a cap at $300 loans.
 Because of that, your lender cannot offer you more than that.

-Other states limit interest applied to loans, 18 states such as Montana and Illinois have set that cap at 36%.
+Other states limit interest applied to loans, 18 states such as Montana and those looking for loans in Illinois have set that cap at 36%.

 Can I Request An Adjusted Repayment Plan?

 Yes, you can always ask.
 You may not always be given a yes, but many lenders are willing and happy to help.
 An Arrangement To Pay is when a lender and borrower create a restructured repayment plan, usually because the borrower is struggling to repay their loan.

 With 25% of borrowers rolling over debts, this is common and the least stressful and damaging way to approach the situation.
 Failing to acknowledge that you are struggling will land you in greater trouble, and maybe even in court.